UrbanCCD-UChicago/plenario-docs/source/includes/_raw_data_endpoints.md

 ### Responses

-**See right**
+**See right**.
 The API responds with a list of raw records for the particular dataset.
 The fields returned will vary per dataset.
 Response is limited to 1000 results, which can be paginated by using the `offset` parameter.